Little Bits of History

 SS Savannah – In 1819, the SS Savannah set sail for the first transatlantic steamship crossing.

-May 23: Patience and Fortitude – In 1911 the main Research Library of the New York Public Library is dedicated.
+May 23: Patience and Fortitude – In 1911, the main Research Library of the New York Public Library was dedicated.

 Aaagh, Pirates – In 1701, Captain Kidd was hanged for piracy.